All About Kidney Stones

 There are no true "warning signs" for kidney stones.
 Small stones are usually passed unnoticed.
 Large stones often remain undetected until they become lodged in the ureter and you have severe and sudden pain in the back or lower abdomen.
 The pain is usually described as a sharp and cramping pain in the back, the side, or the lower belly (abdomen).
 The pain may spread to the groin.
 There may also be blood in the urine, nausea, and vomiting.
 If the stone is too large to pass, the muscles of the ureter tighten trying to squeeze the stone into the bladder.
 Fever or chills usually mean there is an infection.
 Sometimes stones stay in the kidneys and grow larger.

-Most kidney stones can be diagnosed by an X-ray.
-A sonogram can also spot a stone.
+Most kidney stones can be diagnosed by an X-ray or ultrasound.
 These images tell your healthcare provider the stone's size and location.
 Blood and urine tests help find any abnormal substance that might help stones form.
 Some imaging tests can see if fluid is backing up in the kidneys that could cause damage.

 Your healthcare provider may decide to scan the urinary system using a CT scan or a special X-ray test called an intravenous pyelogram (IVP).
-The results of these tests and the others above help your healthcare provider figure out the right treatment for you.
+The results of these tests and the others above help your healthcare provider figure out the diagnosis and the right treatment for you.

 Getting the stone out

 In most cases, treatment means letting the stone pass naturally.
 Your healthcare provider may give you medicine for pain relief.
 Then he or she will add fluids until the ureter builds up enough pressure to push the stone out.
 You will usually be asked to catch the stone in a strainer so it can be looked at in the lab.
-If the stone hasn't passed in 8 to 12 hours, you may need to see a urologist to push the stone back to the kidney so it can be broken up.
+If the stone hasn't passed in 8 to 12 hours, you may need to see a urologist for more treatments.

 For stones that don't pass on their own, other treatments are used: